The Pitt (comics): Background

 The storyline of The Pitt begins in issue #12 of Star Brand.
 In the previous issue, Ken Connell used his power to become the world's first costumed superhero.
 Now enjoying growing fame, he makes an appearance at a local Pittsburgh comic-book convention.
 A recurring enigmatic foe known only as the Old Man ambushes Connell at the show, destroying the building and killing hundreds of by-standers.
-After escaping, Connell realizes that he was able to read the Old Man's mind during the encounter, and thus learned that he is a centuries-old human who bears a brand like his own and was driven insane by it.
-Fearing the same thing may happen to him, Connell resolves to rid himself of the star brand immediately by flying to the far side of the Moon and dissipating nearly all its energy.
-However, as he begins the flight he has second thoughts about possibly being stranded so far from medical aid if anything should go wrong, and instead sheds the Brand ten miles (16 km) above the Earth.
-The issue ends with a massive ball of light erupting from Ken Connell.
+After escaping, Connell realizes that he was able to read the Old Man's mind during the encounter, and thus learned that he is a centuries-old human bearing a brand like his own who was driven insane by it.
+Fearing the same thing may happen to him, Connell resolves to rid himself of the star brand immediately by flying to the far side of the Moon and dissipating as much of its energy as he can.
+However, as he begins the flight he has second thoughts about possibly being stranded so far from medical aid if anything should go wrong, and instead deems that ten miles (16 km) above the Earth is far enough.
+The issue ends with a splash page depiction of a massive ball of light erupting from Ken Connell.